-I can only imagine how satisfying it is for their writing to be acknowledged in such a prestigious way.
-Below are eight major awards that writers (and illustrators) can win along with a brief history of each award and past winners, including the most current.
+I can only imagine how satisfying it is for a writer to see their writing to be acknowledged in such a prestigious way.
+Below are eight major awards that writers (and illustrators) can win along with a brief history of each award and past winners.

 The Man Booker Prize for Fiction

-This prize is awarded annually to a living author who has published a book in the United Kingdom written in English in the year that the prize is given out.
-The Booker Prize Foundation Advisory Committee is the organization that selects a group of judges to vote on the winner each year.The winning author receives £50,000 as part of their award along with a huge increase in sales and notoriety.
+The Man Booker Prize for Fiction is awarded annually to a living author who has published a book in the United Kingdom written in English and published in the year that the prize is given out.
+The Booker Prize Foundation Advisory Committee is the organization that selects a group of judges to vote on the winner each year.The winning author receives £50,000 as part of their award along with an increase in sales and notoriety.

 They also select the winners of the Man Booker International Prize which is given once every two years to a book published in English or with an English translation.
 The author’s entire body of work is considered rather than just one piece of writing.